idiocc/router/README.md

 ## `async initRoutes(`<br/>&nbsp;&nbsp;`router: Router,`<br/>&nbsp;&nbsp;`dir: string,`<br/>&nbsp;&nbsp;`config: RouterConfig,`<br/>`): void`

 The `init` function will scan files in the passed `dir` folder and add routes found for each method to the router.
 Each module should export the default function which will be initialised as the middleware.
 The modules can also export the `aliases` property with an array of strings that are aliases for the route (alternatively, aliases can be specified via the configuration object).
+Any middleware chain constructor exported in the module will take precedence over the method middleware chain constructor from the config.

 `import('koa').Middleware` __<a name="type-middleware">`Middleware`</a>__